Pavel-Durov/research/papers/Efficient Interpretation using Quickening.md

 This paper presents a collection of non-jit techniques that can be used to improve the efficiency of interpreters.
 All of the examples are based on Python 3.1.

+This paper presents a collection of techniques that can be used to improve the efficiency of interpreters focusing on dynamic runtimes with examples and implementation in Python 3.1.

+Optimisations used: Unfolding instructions, Local variables caching, Reduced instruction memory, Unfolding instructions, Comparison instructions Inlining and Reduced Reference Count.

+The evaluation shows that with these optimisations up to 2/3 of the increment and 1/2 of the decrement instructions can be eliminated as well as a 2.18 speedup (additional speedup of 1.14 to the previous work).

+Some benchmarks are affected more by these optimisations than others, mandelbrot being the top one.

+For a few benchmarks, the speedup was actually reduced on PowerPC.

 ## Optimisations

 ### Inlined comparison instructions